 We once hired a mixed-mechanized trim crew to process our entire harvest.
 We agreed on a price per pound, and then they brought in their custom machine and a supplemental crew to perform the finished work (although this was the bench team – the main crew was all at Burning Man!).
-They utilized the machine as much as possible to expedite the process, as they were paid by the pound; the sooner they finished, the more money they made per hour.
+They used the machine as much as possible to expedite the process since payment depended on the pounds they processed.
+The sooner they finished, the more money they made per hour.
 After a few days, we noticed quite a bit of bags of shake next to the bags of finished flowers (which also appeared, on average, too small) – the ratio didn’t seem right.
-A review of the system found that the process of trimming had netted under 45% saleable flower from the bucked weight.
-We had lost a significant weight which, even at modest prices, meant thousands of dollars.
-This experience gave us a laser focus on the trim process.
-It is a complicated intersection between efficiency, quality, available labor, standing orders, and time.

 Trim Machines